MichelleBritton/under-the-sea/README.md

 ### Validator Testing

 W3C HTML Validation
-No errors were returned when passing through the official W3C Validator
+No errors were returned when passing through the official W3C Validator.
 ![Screenshot of the HTML validation](documentation/screenshots/screenshot-html-valid.png)

 Jigsaw CSS Validator
-No errors were found when passing through the official Jigsaw validator
+No errors were found when passing through the official Jigsaw validator.
 ![Screenshot of the CSS validation](documentation/screenshots/screenshot-css-valid.png)

 JavaScript
-No errors were found when passing through the official Jshint validator The following metrics were returned:
+No errors were found when passing through the official Jshint validator.

+The following metrics were returned:
 - There are 25 functions in this file.
 - Function with the largest signature take 1 arguments, while the median is 0.